-- A broad and experiential KS3 curriculum (Science, Maths, English, Art, Classics, Citizenship, Computer Studies, Drama, French, Food, German, Geography, History, Latin, Music, Oracy, Resistant Materials, Physical Education, Philosophy and Religious Education, Spanish, and Textiles) which stimulates students’ curiosity and allows them to discover their passion and talent.
+- A broad and experiential KS3 curriculum (Science, Maths, English, Art, Classics, Citizenship, Computer Studies, Drama, French, Food, German, Geography, History, Latin, Music, Oracy, Resistant Materials, Physical Education, Philosophy and Religious Education, Spanish, and Textiles) which stimulates students curiosity and allows them to discover their passion and talent.

 - A wide range of GCSE and Vocational options delivered over a 3 year KS4, to enable students to develop the deep understanding needed to be successful in GCSE examinations and beyond.
 As well as allowing the time for truly academically enriching activities, students have the opportunity to choose the subjects for which they have a passion, not limited by predefined subject combinations.
 Starting in Year 9 enables students a term to review their choices and make changes where appropriate.

-- At KS3 and 4 a wide range of timetabled support lessons (support for learning, curriculum enrichment, study plus and the stretch curriculum) are used flexibly to support students with particular needs to access the curriculum and to challenge students to achieve their full potential.
+- At KS3 and 4 a wide range of timetabled support lessons (support for learning, curriculum enrichment, study plus and the stretch curriculum) are used flexibly to support students with particular needs to access the curriculum and challenge the students to achieve their full potential.